nathan-barry/nathan.rs/content/posts/about.md

 title: "About Me"
 tags:
   - "Miscellaneous"
-draft: true
 ---

 Greetings visitor!
-This is the website and *digital garden* of **Nathan Barry**.
+Welcome to my website and *digital garden*.
 I'm an engineer and researcher interested in systems and machine learning.
 I love working on hard problems with great people.
-Occasionally, [I write about what I'm working on](/posts).
+Occasionally, [I write about what I'm working on](/).

 For information about me, below are a few things I've been doing: